Adelic line bundles on quasi-projective varieties: Equidistribution: conjectures and theorems

 Inspired by an original idea of Moriwaki \cite{Mor3}, we generalize Theorem \ref{equi3} to equidistribution of directionally small points in the relative situation.
 The statement is closely related to the fundamental inequality in Theorem \ref{minima}.
 The key is still the variational principle of \cite{SUZ, Yua1} and the bigness result in Theorem \ref{HS}.
 The theorem is as follows.

 \begin{thm}[equidistribution in the relative case] \kkk Let $K$ be a number field if $k=\ZZ$; let $K$ be the function field of one variable over $k$ if $k$ is a field.
 Let $\pi:U\to V$ be a flat morphism of relative dimension $n$ of quasi-projective varieties over $K$.
-Set $d$ to be $\dim V+1$ if $k=\ZZ$; set $d$ to be $\dim V$ if $k$ is a field.
+Denote $d=\dim V+1$.
 Let $X\to \Spec F$ be the generic fiber of $U\to V$.

 Let $\overline H$ be an element of $\wh\Pic (V/k)_{\nef}$ satisfying the Moriwaki condition that $\overline H$ is nef, $\OH^{d}=0$ and $\wt H^{d-1}>0$.
 Here $\wt H$ is the image of $\OH$ in $\wh\Pic (V/K)_{\nef}$.